 I started this blog as a writing prompt.
 I finished the assignment a week later, and was done.

-then, my friend Michelle wanted a sequel on the fat camp debacle. my social worker friend Priscilla said people need to hear this. two other gal friends, Sandra and Deborah, said they love my stories with a capital WOW, and told me to keep writing.
-Valerie, who’s a writer, hasn’t said anything - except she’s busy, and doesn't get to read it much. hmm. that’s generally a clue- when people say nothing, there’s usually a takeaway: A) they’re jealous or B) they don’t like it, and don’t want to say so.
+Then, my friend Michelle wanted a sequel on the fat camp debacle.
+My social worker friend said people need to hear this.
+Two other gal friends, Sandra and Deborah, said they love my stories with a capital WOW, and told me to keep writing.
+Valerie, who’s a writer, hasn’t said anything - except she’s busy, and doesn't get to read it much.
+Hmm.
+That’s generally a clue- when people say nothing, there’s usually a takeaway: A) they’re jealous or B) they don’t like it, and just don’t want to say so.

-Hint: it goes like this. you know that outfit or haircut you just got? and you run into someone afterwards, and they just stare at you, dumbly? heads up. silence speaks volumes.
+It goes like this.
+You know that outfit or haircut you just got and you run into someone afterwards, and they just stare at you, dumbly?
+Heads up! silence speaks volumes.

-David, one of my best guys, likes my posts about death and dying - pretty much his favorite topic. this from his 30 years of being a caregiver- it never gets old to him. he’s totally prissy about other stuff though. like feelings……FYI.
-I don’t post anything I haven’t recovered/ healed from. don’t you worry! my friend Courtney was in a bit of shock and horror on my first hospitalization/eating disorder post.
+David, one of my best guys, likes my posts about death and dying - pretty much his favorite topic.
+This from his 30 years of being a caregiver- it never gets old for him.
+He’s totally prissy about other stuff though - like feelings……FYI.
+I don’t post anything I haven’t recovered/ healed from.
+Don’t you worry!
+My friend Courtney was in a bit of shock and horror after my first hospitalization/eating disorder post.
 I think she thought it was currently going on.
 She wished me well.

-I was gifted recently by a school friend, with the comment “insightful,” after I wrote my post on dying. she lost her son. wow. there’s no easy way to say those words, that doesn’t carry some pain.
+I was gifted recently by a school friend, with the comment “insightful,” after I wrote my post on dying.
+She’d lost her son.
+Wow.
+There’s no easy way to say those words, that doesn’t carry some pain.
 I can’t imagine.
 I think of her, and her bravery.
 I hope my post gave her something.

-lastly, my friend Kim. she’s the best. she reads them all, and tells me to “trust my feels.” this was in response to a bit of a heavy piece i’d written when my mother attempted to murder my father. yes. that happened.
-I took the post down later, so I don’t know if you saw it. it was a good piece, and no one died, don’t worry, but I wasn’t sure if people wanted to hear that kind of stuff. this is what I mean about the blogosphere as one dimensional. red pill people- take the blue pill- and talk to me. (that’s from the matrix if you haven’t seen it).
+Lastly, my friend Kim.
+She reads them all, and tells me to “trust my feels.”
+This was in response to a bit of a heavy piece I’d written when my mother attempted to murder my father.
+Yes, that happened.
+I took the post down later, so I don’t know if you saw it.
+It was a good piece, and no one died, don’t worry, but I wasn’t sure if people wanted to hear that kind of stuff.
+This is what I mean about the blogosphere as one dimensional.
+Red pill people- take the blue pill- and talk to me.
+That’s from the Matrix if you haven’t seen it.

-Lisa loved the shorts bit way back in the beginning. grasping for straws here… I remember the nice thoughts, the gratitude, the 3,000 views in less than 2 months, and this with me having no idea how to boost google search optimization. those international views? very cool. still, I don’t know. should I keep on? it’s kind of a one way street at this point.
+Lisa loved the shorts bit way back in the beginning. grasping for straws here… I remember the nice thoughts, the gratitude, the 3,000 views in less than 2 months, and this with me having no idea how to boost google search optimization.
+Those international views?
+Sweet.
+But maybe they are bots?
+I don’t know.
+Should I keep on?

-I want to thank my unknown subscriber… you made my day, cuz I figure you signed up ‘cause you actually like reading the blog. that’s a grand thing, so thank you.
+I want to thank my unknown subscribers… you made my day, cuz I figure you signed up ‘cause you actually like reading the blog.
+That’s a grand thing, so thank you.